pefelippe/pefelippe/README.md

 ##  About me

-i am a Web Developer that also likes to automatize things, create bots and explore new stuff everyday
+Web Developer that also likes to automatize things, create bots and explore new stuff everyday

 ##  Detailed info
   - <strong> Name </strong>: Pedro Felippe